 Finance and Administration Officer

-Jane has done accounting and finance at both diploma and bachelor’s level from Kyambogo University Kampala.
-She has also worked with M- Lisada children’s centre as an accounts assistant for 2 years after her diploma in the same field.
-She is passionate about helping the needy, working with the youth and encouraging young girls to stay in school no matter what they go through because she was a victim of circumstances and was helped by organisations which saw her excel.
-She is therefore very excited to work with the team to help the organisation realise its mission and vision for young girls and women.
+Jane has studied Accounting and Finance both at the Diploma and Bachelors level from Kyambogo University Kampala.
+She is currently pursuing a Professional Accounting Course (CPA) from the Institute of Certified Public Accountants (ICPAU).
+Jane previously worked with M-Lisada Children’s Centre as an Accounts Assistant for two years after her Diploma and has been working with Girl Up Initiative Uganda for the last five years in the same field after finalizing her Bachelors.
+She is also passionate about helping the needy, working with youth, and encouraging young girls to stay in school no matter what they are going through since she was helped by organizations dedicated to supporting her to excel.
+Therefore, Jane is very excited to work with the GUIU team to help the organization realise its mission and vision for young girls and women.

 Teopista previously worked with Spectrum at Labonita as an Accounts Assistant for one year.
 She holds a diploma in accounting and finance from Makerere University Business School (MUBS) as well as a Bachelor’s degree in the same field from Kyambogo University.
 Teopista is self-motivated, hardworking, goal-orientated, and passionate about work that benefits her community.
 She is proud to work with the team at Girl Up Initiative Uganda.